You found the FAQs! Below we have answers to many common questions and support issues.

 Can I use multiple buttons on the same computer?

 Yes!
 In fact, you can see me test up to 6 buttons at once in this Instagram video.
-We have many customers who put multiple buttons in a conference room so everyone can easily share a single mic and collectively toggle mute.
+Support for multiple buttons is coming very soon to the MuteMe app.
+We have many customers who put multiple buttons in a conference room with the old app so we want to get this feature rolled out in the new app shortly.
+Many of our customers use multiple buttons in conference rooms, allowing everyone to easily share a single mic and collectively toggle mute for seamless collaboration.
+Stay tuned for the update!

 zoom pref screen.png